Development of New Eating ‘Instincts’

 Another important activity of the astral body "that is executed internally consists of disintegrating food substances.
 What is useful is transmitted into the blood vessels, and the rest is eliminated through urine or faeces.
 This is the healthy, normal and regular activity of the human being in which the astral body works properly to dissolve the food substances.
 It absorbs into the body what is useful and discharges what is not.
 We must assume that this activity of man is no ordinary activity; rather, it contains something immensely wise.
 Now, dissolved and transformed food substances are constantly being transmitted through blood vessels to the inner organs, and the nourishment that goes into the lungs is completely different from what goes to the spleen.
 The astral body is much smarter than the human being.
 Man can only stuff the provisions into his mouth, but the astral body can distinguish them.
 It is like sorting two substances, throwing one in one direction to be used there and the other in another direction.
 This is what the astral body accomplishes.
 It selects certain substances to dispatch to the lungs, spleen, larynx and other organs.
 A wise distribution of foodstuffs is at work within the human organism.
 The astral body is immensely wise, much wiser than we.
 The most educated person today would not know how to send the proper substances into the lungs, larynx or spleen; he would not even know what to say about it.
 But internally man can do this through his astral body."
 [6]

 Thus we can see how marvellous is the coordination of complex metabolic processes – stimulated by intake of food and drink – directed by instinctual wisdom of the astral body.
 Of course, this is an unconscious activity of our astral body, whilst we are more or less aware of the sense impressions which are caused by intake of different foods and drinks.
 In this case the astral body enables us to sense the various degrees of sympathy or antipathy towards what we consume.
 The astral body is also the seat of our wishes, desires, urges and cravings for a particular food or drink, or of the opposite feelings which can lead to the rejection of a specific food or drink.
-From all this we see the significant role of the astral body in the domain of our nutrition.
+From all this we see the significant role of the astral body in the domain of human nutrition.

 Instincts which are a manifestation of the wisdom of the astral body are still working in the maintenance of the homeostatic balance of our body.
 But there are other parts of our astral body which work against it when we develop and practise such eating and drinking preferences which are detrimental to our health.
 But, through the power of insight we can also transform them in such a manner that our eating preferences will support the striving of the instinctual part of our astral body to maintain a healthy inner environment.

 If we add to all this also the role of the astral body in the occurrence of an internal disease presented in DIET AS A CAUSE OF ILLNESS, we can better understand why "it is important to realise that in eating one should develop a well-developed instinct for taste, a vivid relationship to the various kinds of food; it should not be a matter of indifference whether one eats a lettuce or spinach, but that one should be fully alive to the differentiations in the plant world, as apparent in the effects of lettuce and spinach on the human organism.
 For what one experiences in tasting them is the live relation of the macrocosm to the microcosm, an interrelation carried on subconsciously in the astral body which penetrates all organs.
 That is one thing.
-When modern research of nutrition has attained a true understanding of the astral body and its functions, a sound hygiene of eating will result, and this we shall need because what is an unconscious, instinctive way of life will gradually be lost to humanity and will have to be replaced by a conscious relationship to cosmic surroundings," [7] including to the fruits of the nature.
+When modern research of nutrition has attained a true understanding of the astral body and its functions, a sound hygiene of eating will result, and this we shall need because what is an unconscious, instinctive way of life will gradually be lost to humanity and will have to be replaced by a conscious relationship to cosmic surroundings," [7] including the fruits of nature.

 An important part of a conscious relationship to cosmic surroundings can be established through the development of the new capacity of tasting food which will surpass that which we are capable with the physical senses only.
 Then we will immediately know which part of our organism is affected by food and if this effect is positive or not.
 These will be future 'instincts' – in outward form similar to animal, but achieved through the conscious work of transformation of our sympathies and antipathies in regard to food and drink.
 Then we will no longer need nutritionists to advise us what to eat and drink, for we will be capable of recognising the effects of whatever we will consume on the state of our body, soul and spirit.